Updated on December 11th, 2022

 5. Trend Awareness

 While many colleges strive to update curriculums to account for new innovations and trends, the courses are usually a bit behind the curve.
 Fortunately, students who network can stay on top of industry developments with greater ease.
-Members of their network are often willing to discuss advances and trends with others, giving students a resource to turn to whenever the need arises.
+Members of their professional network are often willing to discuss advances and trends with others, giving students a resource to turn to whenever the need arises.

 6. Confidence Building

-Networking for college students doesn’t just give them industry connections; it helps them increase their comfort level when it comes to conversing with other professionals.
+Networking for college students doesn’t just give them industry knowledge and connections; it helps them increase their comfort level when it comes to conversing with other professionals.
 As a result, students may be more comfortable interviewing for positions, interacting with future colleagues, and otherwise navigating the business world.

 7. Lasting Friendships